 Dark and cloudy skies, rumbling thunder, heavy and cold rains—whether you’re an old-school Floridian or a recent transplant, there’s a good chance you’ve seen all kinds of storms shake up the Sunshine State.

-Because no matter what the bright and bubbly nickname might indicate, Florida boasts a legendary reputation for nasty weather.
+No matter what the bright and bubbly nickname might indicate, Florida boasts a legendary reputation for nasty weather.
 Between tropical storms, hurricanes, tornados, and routine afternoon rain; Florida is no stranger to excessive extreme weather; neither is your roof.

 Death, taxes, and roof damage from storms—there’s no escaping fate in Florida, where enduring storm damage comes with the territory.